aysedemirel/100-days-of-code/r1-log.md

 ### R1D39

-Day 39: I started learning JavaScript.
+I started learning JavaScript.
 I was curious about Visual Studio Code, so I downloaded it to try while coding JavaScript.

 ### R1D40

+ I designed a messaging app with Justinmind.
+I plan to code the desktop and web versions.
+I started coding with Java for the desktop version.

+### R1D41